Moshe Dayan: Eye injury

-On 7 June 1941, the night before the invasion of the Syria–Lebanon campaign, Dayan's unit crossed the border and secured two bridges over the Litani River.
-During the time, Dayan served under the command of British Lieutenant General Sir Henry Maitland Wilson.
+On 7 June 1941, the night before the invasion of the Syria–Lebanon campaign, two Palmach companies were sent in to perform a final reconnaissance of Vichy positions.
+Their tasks were to cut wires, ambush Vichy patrols guarding bridges, blow up culverts, sabotage roads, and guide Australian troops during the upcoming invasion.
+The two companies were led by Dayan and Yigal Allon.
+At the time, Dayan served under the command of British Lieutenant General Sir Henry Maitland Wilson.
+Dayan's unit secured two bridges over the Litani River.
 When they were not relieved as expected, at 04:00 on 8 June, the unit perceived that it was exposed to possible attack and—on its own initiative—assaulted a nearby Vichy police station, capturing it.
 A few hours later, as Dayan was on the roof of the building using binoculars to scan Vichy French positions on the other side of the river, the binoculars were struck by a French rifle bullet fired by a sniper from several hundred yards away, propelling metal and glass fragments into his left eye and causing severe damage.
 Six hours passed before he could be evacuated.
 Dayan lost the eye.
 In addition, the damage to the extraocular muscles was such that Dayan could not be fitted with a glass eye, and he was compelled to adopt the black eye patch that became his trademark.
-On the recommendation of an Australian officer, he received the Distinguished Service Order.

 Letters from this time revealed that despite losing his left eye and suffering serious injuries to the area where the eye was located, Dayan still pleaded with Wilson to be reenlisted in combat.
 He also underwent eye surgery in 1947 at a hospital in Paris, which proved to be unsuccessful.